JasonKStevens/Qube/README.md

 ```

 ### Multiple Event Types
 As with IQueryable, dynamic types (and statement bodies) can't be used because of the expression trees in the interface.
-Event streams can have different event types, so there needs to be a way to query over them without a lot of fuss.
+Event streams can have different event types though, so there needs to be a way to query over their properties without a lot of fuss.

 ### Server Actions
 Server-side actions in the query are important, for example to `emit` and `linkTo` new streams.